General Terms and Conditions of Sale and Supply

 • chemical, electro-chemical, electro-magnetic, electrical or comparable influences;

-• installation of components and spare parts, expendable parts or other parts as well as lubricants not originating from the manufacturer (so-called OEM), unless there is no causal relation between the defect in quality and the installed part;
+• installation of components and spare parts, expendable parts or other parts as well as lubricants not originating from the manufacturer (so-called OEM products), unless there is no causal rela-tion between the defect in quality and the installed part;

-• lack of or improper maintenance by the Customer or third parties, as fas as these are not authorised by the manufacturer to maintain the machines.
+• lack of or improper maintenance by the Customer or third parties, as far as these are not author-ised by the manufacturer to maintain the machines or DTO Products.